DLinIoTedge/dltrainBook/Model/Load/Readme.md

                     model_new.compile(loss='binary_crossentropy', optimizer='rmsprop', metrics=['accuracy'])

-# Mapping labels
+## Mapping labels

                     label_map = (train_generator.class_indices)

 # 2 .
-Conver Model to use with to use with JavaScript
+Conver Model (which is saved by TF AI Platforn)  to use with to use with JavaScript

 Deploy it for use in web browsers with JavaScript and TensorFlow.js